This is Mark, the hubby. I thought I would contribute a bit to the blog since we are a family and all.

 How Our Combined Debt Pay Off Works

-- Each family contributes $800/month to paying towards the debt.
+- Each family contributes $800/month to pay towards the debt.

-- One family receives the $2,400 monthly until their debt is paid off.
+- One family receives $2,400 monthly until their debt is paid off.

 - The next family receives the $2,400 monthly until debt-free.